-THE GORGE — The food pantry at Columbia Gorge Community College (CGCC) has closed and won’t reopen until the college can find enough food to put on the shelves.
+THE GORGE — The food pantry at Columbia Gorge Community College (CGCC) closed this spring, but may re-open when the college and Columbia Gorge Food Bank are finished re-organizing it.

 “We’re doing what we can, and also acknowledging that there’s some hardship, that has been caused by some changes at the federal level,” President Kenneth Lawson told the CGCC board of directors last month.